What impact will unionization have on your hiring strategy?

 No employer wants to see a slowdown in production or be forced to lay off workers as a result of union activity.
 “It’s important to remember that the only reason why workers want to unionize is that they’re unhappy,” Santangelo says.
 “They’re unhappy because they’re being asked to do something that they don’t want to do.
 It’s the definition of exploitation.
 So, if employers are giving benefits and all the things that workers want, then the workers don’t have to organize.”

 So, what do workers want?
-Monster’s Future of Work report found that today’s workforce is looking for:
+Monster’s Work Watch report found that today’s workforce is looking for:

 • Salary protection/fair compensation (up 6% compared to last year)